brechtm/rinohtype/DEVELOPING.rst

 Developing
 ==========

-This project makes use of tox_ to manage running tests and other tasks.
-The tests can be divided into three categories: checks, unit tests and regression (integration) tests. ``tox.ini`` defines "environments" that configure these tasks.
+This project makes use of Nox_ to manage running tests and other tasks.
+The tests can be divided into three categories: checks, unit tests and regression (integration) tests. ``noxfile.py`` defines "sessions" that configure these tasks.
 Each of these are described in the next section.
 The unit and regression tests make use of pytest_.

-The repository includes a Poetry_ ``pyproject.toml`` file to help you set up a virtual environment with tox and other development dependencies.
+The repository includes a Poetry_ ``pyproject.toml`` file to help you set up a virtual environment with Nox and other development dependencies.
 From the repository checkout root directory execute::

     poetry install